moritzott/forest/README.md

 You can check out the latest version:
 * [Forest](https://moritzott.github.io/forest/)

-## Install
-*Forest* is Progressive Web Application.
-You can install it via your browser.
-Just go to your browser menu and (depending on your browser) click on "install" or "add to home screen".
-When you select one of those two options <strong>Forest</strong> will be added to your homescreen.
-A so called "Service worker" should download all required files and save it in the browser cache (this may take a while, so you should have a good internet connection).
-**Warning:** After it is finished you sould be able start the app even if you don't have an internet connection.
-The PWA is in a beta status, so it might be that it only works fine with an internet connection.
-I recommend to use the app online until the offline support is approved.

 ## Bugs, Errors and new Features
 If you found a bug or want to ask for new features, you can open an [issue](https://github.com/moritzott/forest/issues) or send me an email (you can find the adress when you open the live demo and click on the menu sign.
 Then scroll down to *Contact*).